Behold, My Servant will prosper; He will be raised and lifted up and highly exalted.

 13 As a father has compassion on his children, so the LORD has compassion on those who fear him;

 The word "fear" here is used, as elsewhere when speaking of Godly fear, is typical of the healthy fear one should have for a stop sign while driving.
-A fear of not obeying traffic signs is a beneficial fear - having a respect for God's Holy Bible thus, for fear God Himself is a beneficial trait and theme pronounced throughout scripture.
+A fear of not obeying traffic signs is a beneficial fear - having a respect for God's Holy Bible thus, for fear God Himself is a beneficial trait and a theme pronounced throughout scripture.

 1 Who has believed our message and to whom has the arm of the LORD been revealed?